pytorch/pytorch/android/README.md

 ## Demo applications and tutorials

-Demo applications with code walk-through can be find in [this github repo](https://github.com/pytorch/android-demo-app).
+Demo applications with code walk-through can be found in [this github repo](https://github.com/pytorch/android-demo-app).

 ## Publishing

 ##### Release
-Release artifacts are published to jcenter:
+Release artifacts are published to JCenter:

 ```
 repositories {